rwieruch/blog_robinwieruch_content/blog/react-redux-tutorial/index.md

 npm install --save redux-saga
 ```

 First, you can introduce a root saga in your *src/sagas/index.js* file.
 You can see it similar to the previously implemented combined root reducer, because the Redux store expects one root saga for its creation.
-Basically the root saga watches all (hence the `all` function) saga activated actions by using so called effects (such as the `takeEvery()` effect).
+Basically the root saga watches all (hence the `all` function) saga activated actions by using so-called effects (such as the `takeEvery()` effect).

 ```javascript
 import { takeEvery, all } from 'redux-saga/effects';